-The tenant is granted first refusal and pre-emption rights on the rented premises by law; therefore no transfer of the property may be carried out without notifying the tenant of the terms of the transaction so that the tenant can decide whether to match the offer.
+The law grants the tenant a right of pre-emption and first refusal on the leased premises; therefore, no transfer of the property may be carried out without notifying the tenant of the terms of the transaction so that they can decide whether to match the offer.
 If the transfer is carried out without complying with this formality, the tenant will have a repurchase right in the same terms once it finds out about the transfer.